Thomcray/alx-low_level_programming/0x02-functions_nested_loops/README.md

   5. Prints the sign of a number
   6. Compute the absolute value of an integer
   7. Print the last digit of a number
   8. Function thta prints every minute of the day of Jack Bauer, starting from 00:00 to 23:59
+  9. Function that prints 9 times table, starting with 0